Invisalign Dentist: Advanced Complex Case Techniques

 Vertical Dimension Considerations

-Managing vertical dimension requires an dentist to understand complex facial relationships.
+Managing vertical dimension requires a dentist to understand complex facial relationships.
 Changes in bite height affect facial support and TMJ function.
 Careful planning prevents adverse effects on facial aesthetics.

 Vertical Dimension Factors: